 The following day, a siren sounds for two minutes, at 11.00am and again the country stops to remember.
 Following this, memorial ceremonies take place across the country – either public or private, to remember the country’s fallen.
 That evening, between 7 and 8.00pm, another state ceremony takes place, this one at Mount Herzl, Israel’s National Military Ceremony.
 This ceremony marks the end of Yom Hazikaron, and the beginning of Yom Haaztmaut, Israel’s Independence Day, a day which contrasts dramatically to what preceded it and a strong reminder of the price Israel has paid, and continues to pay for her independence.

-There are many ceremonies you can join for Yom Hazikaron, here are a few of the most iconic:
+There are many ceremonies that normally take place on Yom Hazikaron, here are a few of the most iconic:

 At the Western Wall – annual ceremony for the Memorial Day opening, the flag is lowered to half-mast.

 This year, due to COVID-19, any ceremonies that take place will be without a live audience, though they may be televised, and families throughout the country will remember their fallen loved ones from their own homes.